seadowg/travel-guides/sf-guide.md

 ### Golden Gate Park

 It's huge.
 If you've got some time to kill playing disc golf there is pretty good fun.

-### The Armory (14th & Mission)

-This is the alternative SF tourist destination.
-The Armory was a National Guard armory back in the day and now it's a porn studio owned by BDSM specialists Kink.com.
-They do a pretty fun/interesting tour that will give you a quick insight into how relaxed SF is with sexuality.
-Many people think of it as a rite of passage in SF.

 ## Go to Oakland